Why Are More Young Adults Getting Cancer?

 Identifying risk factors

-While the exact causes are still unclear, researchers believe several modifiable lifestyle factors may contribute, including:
+While the exact causes of cancer are still unclear, researchers believe several modifiable lifestyle factors may contribute, including:

 • Diets high in processed foods, sugar and saturated fats.